vardaru/spring-boot-demo/README.md

 type</p>
 *test*</p>
 you should see</p> Hello *test* .
 Greetings from Netty server</p>
-2. http://localhost:8080/api/customer</p> (Get methos, lists all customers stored)
+2. http://localhost:8080/api/customer (Get methos, lists all customers stored)</p>
-3. http://localhost:8080/api/customer/kamil/adil (PUT method is supported only, creates and stores a new customer)
+3. http://localhost:8080/api/customer/kamil/adil (PUT method is supported only, creates and stores a new customer) </p>
 4. http://localhost:8080/api/msg</p>
 5. http://localhost:8080/api/beans (which is provided by actuator starter)</p>
 6. http://localhost:8080/api/metrics (again by actuator)</p>